Database Explorer

 // $insertedRows will be 2

-object with a selection of data as a parameter.
+object with a data selection can also be passed as a parameter.

 $newUsers = $explorer->table('potential_users')